danwing/referee/draft-xyzzy-referee.md

 The clients have to be configured to trust their Referee.
 This is a one time activity, for each home network the client joins.

-The client will use the TLS "referee" extension to access the Referee server itself.
-This means the client has to be configured with the Referee server's public key fingerprint.
+The client also uses the TLS server_certificate_type extension to access the Referee server itself.
+This means the client has to be configured to trust the Referee server's public key fingerprint.

-This can be done manually or using TOFU.
+This can be done manually or using TOFU, and is implementation specific.

-> Note: To reduce initial bootstrap for client, perhaps use SVCB for client to bootstrap its first Referee?
+> for discussion: To reduce initial bootstrap for client, perhaps use SVCB for client to bootstrap its first Referee?
 This effectively achieves un-authenticated encryption to devices on the local network which is better than unencrypted traffic to those same devices.
 For an